 Ysaÿe, perhaps imagining performances of the sonatas as a programme, made sure the last would be a fit finale.
 At one point entitled ‘Fantaisie’, it might be described as a cadenza with habanera, in E major, the Hispanic tone suiting the dedicatee, Manuel Quiroga, the greatest Spanish violinist of his time.
 Each of the other sonatas is similarly dedicated to a younger colleague, whose personality and repertory are reflected in the music: the first to Joseph Szigeti, whose performances of the Bach solo pieces are said to have moved Ysaÿe to begin this set, and the middle four in order to Jacques Thibaud, George Enescu, Fritz Kreisler and Mathieu Crickboom (the composer’s compatriot, pupil and quartet partner).

-Photo (detail): Deborah Turbeville
+Photo (colorized): Deborah Turbeville

 The master of them all, reflecting on a life with the violin that is almost over, conveys what he has learned.
 There is sagacity here, and rich experience.
 But what he writes is—in each note, each ornament, each double stop, each feathery flurry of sixths—a prompt for action.
 The violinist looks at the script.
 He has his own ghosts in the room with him, and they surely include Ysaÿe alongside Bach and Paganini.
 He lifts his bow.
 He acts.